uppalabharath/nodejs_tutorial_noobcoder/npm_tutorial/README.md

 packages.
 Packages can be found at npmjs.org

 `npm uninstall <<package_name>>`
 > Uninstalls the packages downloaded.
-Get the pacj=kage name from package.json
+Get the package name from package.json